Ares-Developers/Ares-docs/new/sidescountries.rst

 In the original game the sides and countries were, for the most part, hard-coded.
 You could not add to, remove or reorder the 10 countries or 3 sides.
-:game:`Ares`, however, makes these tasks possible - you can now have up to 16 countries and 16 sides, and you can customize these in numerous ways...
+:game:`Ares`, however, makes these tasks possible - you can now have up to 16 fully functional countries and sides, and you can customize these in numerous ways...

-.. note:: Theoretically there's no limit to the amount of countries you can define in the list.
-However, certain flags only work properly for up to 32 countries, and yet others fail after merely 16 - it is recommended to not have any more than 16 playable countries and 32 total countries.
+.. note:: Certain flags work properly for up to 32 countries, and yet others fail after merely 16 - it is recommended to not have any more than 16 playable countries and 32 total countries.
+Put the playable countries first in the list, followed by the other countries.

 .. index:: Sides; New sides & countries (including numerous enhancements).